PauseAI/pauseai-website/src/posts/urgency.md

 Luckily there are still some things that an AI can't do yet.
 It cannot [hack better than the best hackers](/cybersecurity-risks) and it cannot do AI research as well as the best AI researchers.
-**When we reach either of these thresholds, we will in a new regime of increased risk**.
+**When we reach either of these thresholds, we will be in a new regime of increased risk**.

 So when will we reach the point when an AI can do all these things at a superhuman level?
 When will have a _superintelligence_?